pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Each of these is a binary image classification task: You have to input an image, and output either 0 or 1.
 But the tasks earlier in the list seem much “easier” for a neural network to learn.
 You will be able to learn the easier tasks with fewer training examples.

 Machine learning does not yet have a good formal definition of what makes a task easy or hard.
 With the rise of deep learning and multi-layered neural networks, we sometimes say a task is “easy” if it can be carried out with fewer computation steps (corresponding to a shallow neural network), and “hard” if it requires more computation steps (requiring a deeper neural network).
 But these are informal definitions.

-Information theory has the concept of “Kolmogorov Complexity”, which says that the complexity of a learned function is the length of the shortest computer program that can produce that function.
-However, this theoretical concept has found few practical applications in AI.

 If you are able to take a complex task, and break it down into simpler sub-tasks, then by coding in the steps of the sub-tasks explicitly, you are giving the algorithm prior knowledge that can help it learn a task more efficiently.